 In addition to the information below, please see the score release schedule on the NBOME website.

-The score release dates for candidates taking COMLEX-USA Levels 1, 2-CE and 3 from the first and second testing windows are anticipated to be slightly longer than usual to allow sufficient time to statistically validate candidate performance for the new testing cycle, which began on May 4, 2021 for Level 1, June 15, 2021 for Level 2-CE and January 19, 2021 for Level 3.
-The additional time allows for a reliable scoring process, and is dependent on the number of candidates who test in a given period.
-Therefore, these dates reflect our best prediction of anticipated numbers of examinations administered in the first two testing windows.
+The score release dates for candidates taking COMLEX-USA Levels 1, 2-CE and 3 from the first and second testing windows are anticipated to be longer than usual to allow sufficient time to statistically validate candidate performance for the new testing cycle, which began on May 10, 2022 for Level 1, June 14, 2022 for Level 2-CE and January 19, 2022 for Level 3.
 Please see the COMLEX-USA score release web pages for specific score release information.

 Confirmation for any COMLEX-USA examination can be provided by request, if submitted within 120 days of the examination.
 Requests are processed through your NBOME account, located within the ‘View Scores’ section.
 The option for submitting this request is listed at the bottom of the page.
 The NBOME does not release information about the scoring of individual examination questions.